Luracast/Restler/README.md

 Installation
 ------------

-Make sure PHP 5.3.2 or above (at least 5.3.4 recommended to avoid potential bugs) is available on your server
+Make sure PHP 5.3.2 or above (at least 5.3.4 recommended avoiding potential bugs) is available on your server

 ### 1. Install Composer